 When using two IDE drives, one must be set as the master and the other as the slave.
 Follow the instructions provided by the drive manufacturer for setting the jumpers and/or switches on the drives.
-No changes are needed on the G586VPM/C system board when adding a second hard drive.

 We recommend that the IDE hard drives be from the same manufacturer.
 In a few cases, drives from two manufacturers will not function properly when used together.
-The problem lies in the hard drives, not the G586VPMC system board.
+The problem lies in the hard drives, not the G586VPWT system board.